» Developer guides / KerasNLP / Getting Started with KerasNLP

 In this workflow, we train a custom tokenizer on the IMDB data and design a backbone with custom transformer architecture.
 For simplicity, we then train directly on the classification task.
 Interested in more details?
 We wrote an entire guide to pretraining and finetuning a custom transformer on keras.io,

-Train custom vocabulary from IMBD data
+Train custom vocabulary from IMDB data

 vocab = keras_nlp.tokenizers.compute_word_piece_vocabulary(